Marginalia

 Concept Graph

 Every source ingested feeds a growing concept graph.
-Concepts have hierarchical levels — "machine learning" (level 0, foundational) vs "dropout regularization" (level 2, specialized).
+Concepts have levels: "machine learning" (level 0, foundational) vs "dropout regularization" (level 2, specialized).
 Edges encode relationships: prerequisite, specialization, related.

 flowchart TD